Emil766321/Vision/storage/app/public/uploaded_images/README.md

 ## About this folder

-This folder is user to save the images uploaded by the user so the history can work properly.
+This folder is used to show the uploaded images by the users

-Please don't remove it!
+Please do not remove it!